tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/xiao-ble.md

 func EnterBootloader()
 ```

-EnterBootloader resets the chip into the serial bootloader.
+EnterBootloader resets the chip into the UF2 bootloader.
+After reset, it
+can be flashed via nrfutil or by copying a UF2 file to the mass storage device

 ### func EnterOTABootloader